 Casciaro doesn’t say that he didn’t call Shane Lamb, he just says that “there was no call on his phone”.
 In “Yes” or “No” questions, we count every word after the word “No” as unnecessary and weakening the response.

 Journalist: Shane on you urging to talk to him has an altercation with Brian Carrick, punches up him a few times lays him out, you tell Shane: “Go, I’ll take care of this”.
 Any truth to that?

 Mario Casciaro: Not at all, I didn’t even see Shane in the building that evening, why would I say: “Yeah, buddy, let me take care”, I don’t even know that kid, “Let me just take of a murder for you”, be serious, you know, what I mean?!

-Casciaro doesn’t say that he didn’t see Shane that evening, he just says that he didn’t see him “in the building”.
+Casciaro doesn’t say that he didn’t see Shane that evening, he just says that he didn’t see him “in the building that evening”.